RackHD/docs/docs/tutorials/vagrant-installos.rst

 .. code::

   "repo": "http://172.31.128.1:9080/mirrors/Photon"

+`Note: Notice the case issue, avoid the mismatch between repo address and the name of mirror folder.`

 (2.3) Save and exist vim ( Hit "ESC" key first, then type ":wq" , then hit "Enter")